RoySadaka/lpd/README.md

 ### SchedulerStep Callback

-Will invoke ``step()`` on your scheduler
+Will invoke ``step()`` on your scheduler.
-For example, SchedulerStep callback to control your scheduler,

-but only at the end of every batch, and only when in train state (as opposed to validation and test) then define your SchedulerStep callback like so:
+For example, SchedulerStep callback to control your scheduler, but only at the end of every batch, and only when in train state (as opposed to validation and test) then define your SchedulerStep callback like so:
 ```python